 All staff, young people and visitors are expected to respect individuals regardless of age, race, background, religion, ethnicity, gender, sexuality or disability.

 In turn this will support young people to learn and develop skills to express and regulate complex emotions and solve interpersonal conflicts constructively.

-We are committed to continuous staff development and supervision.
-We offer relevant and frequent training opportunities as part of our staff annual personal development reviews (PDR).
+We are committed to supervision, vicarious trauma protocols and involving staff in our action research and offer relevant and frequent training opportunities as part of our staff annual personal development reviews (PDR).

-If you are interested in joining our dynamic Enthum House team please get in touch or send your CV to: [email protected]
+If you are interested in joining our dynamic team please get in touch and send your CV to: [email protected]